Skip to content

 Run Codex in casual mode

-If Codex stores configuration in ~/.codex, expose that directory so settings persist across jail invocations:
+If Codex stores configuration in ~/.codex, expose that directory so you can delete your jail state without losing your codex configuration:

 bash